 France Chair 1956

-Finn Juhl was riding a wave of international success during the 1950s - in part thanks to his partnership with the Danish furniture manufacturer France & Son.
+Finn Juhl rode a wave of international success during the 1950s - in part thanks to his partnership with the Danish furniture manufacturer France & Son.

 C.W.F.
-France was an English businessman who moved to Denmark in 1936 to head a small mattress factory together with cabinetmaker Eric Daverkosen, who passed away the following year.
-During the 1950s, the factory became enormously successful.
+France was an English businessman who moved to Denmark in 1936 to run a small mattress factory together with cabinetmaker Eric Daverkosen, who passed away the following year.
+During the 1950s, the company became extremely successful.

 About the France Chair

-The FJ 136, or the France Chair as it is also known, was designed for the American market in the late 1950s and was originally delivered flat-packed, which was France’s business idea and the main driver for his phenomenal success on the American market.
+The France Chair, or the FJ 136 as it is also known, was designed for the American market in the late 1950s.
+It was originally delivered flat-packed as knock-down furniture, which was France’s business idea and the main driver for his phenomenal success on the American market.
 Today, however, the chair is delivered fully assembled.

 Though the chair originally was designed for industrial production it still has the characteristic Finn Juhl design details; The seat and back are lifted from the frame while the armrests have the iconic paper knife detail which is also found on the iconic 45 Chair.
 The chair is available in oak, smoked oak, black painted oak or walnut with handsewn upholstery in fabric or leather.